peterhinch/micropython-nano-gui/README.md

 the `FrameBuffer` class.
 Various display technologies are supported, including small color and monochrome OLED's and color TFT's.
 The GUI is cross-platform.

-These images, most from OLED displays, are poor.
+These images, most from OLED displays, fail to reproduce the quality of these displays.
 OLEDs are visually impressive displays with bright colors, wide viewing angle and extreme contrast.
-For some reason I find them hard to photograph well.
+For some reason I find them hard to photograph.
 ![Image](images/clock.png) The aclock.py demo.

 ![Image](images/fonts.png) Label objects in two fonts.